Info5001/course-instructions/dev-environment-setup-guide.md

    git push origin main
    ```

-✅ **Note**: Always push your work before the deadline! ⏰
+**Note**: Always push your work before the ⏰ deadline!

 ---

-## 9. Troubleshooting 🔍
+## 9. Troubleshooting

-### Java Not Found: ❓
+### Java Not Found:

 - Ensure Java is installed correctly
 - Add Java to your PATH environment variable:
   - **Windows**: Search for "Environment Variables" > Edit System Variables > Add to PATH
   - **Mac/Linux**: Add `export PATH=$PATH:/path/to/java/bin` to your `.bash_profile` or `.zshrc`

-### GitHub Authentication Issues: 🔒
+### GitHub Authentication Issues:

 - Try authenticating with a Personal Access Token (PAT)
 - In GitHub: Settings > Developer Settings > Personal Access Tokens > Generate New Token
 - Use this token when prompted for a password

-### VS Code Extensions Not Working: ⚠️
+### VS Code Extensions Not Working:

 - Check that you have the correct version of Java installed
 - Restart VS Code after installing extensions
 - Try reinstalling the problematic extension

-### Need Help? 🆘
+### Need Help?

 If you encounter any issues not covered here, please:

-1. Post on the class discussion board 💬
+1. Post in the course Teams channel
-2. Check with classmates who may have solved the same issue 👥
+2. Check with classmates who may have solved the same issue
-3. Attend office hours for personalized assistance 👨‍🏫
+3. Attend office hours for personalized assistance

 ---